Zamiell/stardew-valley/Min-Max_Guide.md

   * Deluxe Speed-Gro is only sold on Thursdays and you need it by Summer 1.
 * You should be aiming to buy around 500-600 Deluxe Speed-Gro, depending on how well your run has been going.
 * Spend the rest of the money on Starfruit Seeds so that you can pass out without penalty.

+### Spring 28

+* At this point, you should have all of your Quality Sprinklers set up with Parsnip Seeds planted (as a "linger" crop).
+If this is already set up, then you should spend the entire day in the Skull Cavern.
+  * Do not use Deluxe Speed-Gro on the Parsnip Seeds, as it will not carry over to Summer 1.

+### Summer 1

+* Plant all of the Deluxe Speed-Gro + Starfruit Seeds.

+### Summer 2 and Beyond

+* Do more Skull Cavern runs

 <br />